chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 - `On the palace stage, one last Hun makes a desperate dash to strike down Emperor Qin.`
 - `Mulan ties a bunch of floating lanterns together and jumps/floats down from the wall.`
 - `She can’t make it in time—but Shang does.
 Tattered clothes and all, he parries the blow.
 The Hun flies backwards.
 Shang’s survived the rapids and came back to save the day.`
-- `The Hun: “We will come for you, next time with an entire army, and we will crush your family name.”
+- `The Hun: “We will come for you, next time with the entire army, and we will crush your family name.”
 Shang knocks him out cold.`
 - `The battle is over.
 Everyone cheers.`

 ### `3.6 Dishonour - NEW`

 - `Mulan and Shang reunite tenderly.
 Amidst the celebrations: “Hey, that’s my wife!” says the crown prince.`
 - `Qin walks up to them.
 “I still expect you to keep your duty of marrying my prince!”`
-- `“General Shang, my father, went against direct orders so he could save your village from a Hun attack two years ago!
-Even the Huns could say that he fought honourably until everyone was safe.
+- `“Two years ago, General Shang, my father, went against direct orders so he could save your village from a Hun attack—beyond his duty to his own kingdom!
+Even the Huns could say that he fought honourably until the last child was escaped.
 As his son, I demand that you release Fa Mulan, and make the alliance.”`
 - `Qin laughs proudly.
 “Am I your Emperor?
 Is it my duty to honour him?”`
 - `Mulan has had enough.
 “That’s it!
 Dishonour! [turning to Shang] Make a note of this.
 Dishonour on you!
 Dishonour on your family!
 Dishonour on your kingdom!”`
 - `Qin is incredulous.
 He’s about to pronounce a death sentence.`
 - `“Dishonour!”
 Chien-Po cries from the crowd.
 “Dishonour on you!” some citizen echoes.
 “I will fight!
 For honour!”
 The courtyard is in uproar.`
 - `Qin looks around panickingly.
 He’s baffled.
 “Okay!
 Okay!”
 He grovels at Mulan’s feet.
 “Please!
 Please grant us the honour to make the alliance with you!”`
-- `Shang stares off into the sky, “I understand now, dad: one grain of rice`_`can`_ `tip the scale.”`
+- `Shang stares off into the sky, “I understand now, dad: one grain of rice `_`can`_ `tip the scale.”`

 ### `3.7 The Three Reunited - NEW`

 - `Back home, The Gang of Three are tossed at the Emperor’s feet.`
 - `Some soldier accuses, “These guards sabotaged the mission!
 Their duty was to protect the princesses, but they only flirted with them and put them in danger!”`
 - `The princesses step out, “These men` _`have`_ `protected us, besides saving our kingdom too?!!
-And most of all… they brought` _`honour`_ `to us.”`
+And most of all… they brought` _`honour`_ `to us all.”`
 - `“We will cut our royalty ties, and live as nobodies, if it means to be with them.”`
 - `The Emperor raises an amused eyebrow.
 What happens is left vague.`